eolatham/smarthome-dashboard-simulation/app/docs/design.md

 ## Frontend Design

-The frontend is a React JavaScript app comprised of several components that display data sent from the backend and allow the user to adjust certian values in the simulation.
+The frontend is a React/TypeScript app comprised of several components that display data sent from the backend and allow the user to adjust certian values in the simulation.

 The internal workings of the frontend are considerably simpler than that of the backend, mainly because most of what the frontend does is _react_ to events that are sent to it.